Josie Ortega tests out the Latin dance class that promises fitness, fun, and a transformative attitude toward exercise: Zumba.

 How Six Weeks of Dancing Zumba Changed My Life

 The night I returned home from my first Zumba class I grinned and I told my husband, “This is going to change my life.”
-It turned out to be true, but not necessarily in the way I’d envisioned.
+It turned out to be true, but not necessarily in the way that I’d envisioned.

 Four months after the birth of my third child, I was looking for a way to shake up my exercise routine.
 (And by “shakeup,” I mean I was looking to have some kind of exercise routine.)
 So I committed to attending Zumba class twice a week in the evenings after bedtime, during the six weeks before Easter.